Introduction

 Therefore the limitation will be from AD with regard to the depth that the query can navigate through groups.

 Example company XYZ has 2 different office locations, one office in the UK and one in the USA.
 It is required that vSEC:CMS operators located in the UK office can only manage users located in the UK office and similarly vSEC:CMS operators located in the USA office can only manage users located in the USA office.
+Additionally, end users in either location will be allowed to perform self-service operations using the vSEC:CMS User application.

 In AD 2 groups are created, UKOffice and USAOffice.
 All vSEC:CMS operators located in the UK office will be a member of the UKOffice group and all vSEC:CMS operators located in the USA office will be a member of the USAOffice group.
 Let's say we have operator named Tommy Ryan who is located in USA, then it would look something like below for the AD record: